jmswaney/thesis/source/10_chapter_1.md

 single human clinical tissue to unequivocally identify diverse cell-types based on their distinct protein expression patterns.
 Our quantitative analysis shows that CR+/PV+ cells do not exist within the examined volume of the human V2 cortex.
-The same finding was reported in mouse visual cortex [@Gonchar2008], but such co-expression patterns among calcium-binding proteins may differ among brain regions and between individuals and species [@Anelli2006], which, therefore, calls for more comprehensive large-scale investigation.
+The same finding was reported in mouse visual cortex (Gonchar et al.
+2008), but such co-expression patterns among calcium-binding proteins may differ among brain regions and between individuals and species [@Anelli2006], which, therefore, calls for more comprehensive large-scale investigation.

 We observed many NeuN-negative interneurons.
 NeuN, a neuron-specific RNA-binding protein known as Rbfox3 protein [@Kim2009], has been widely used as a